ksykulev/chosen-ajax-addition/README.md

 Running the tests
 -----------------
-Just load up runner.html in your browser
+Just load up runner.html in your browser.

 Vendor
 ------